Mun-eo/HR-Analytics-SQL-Queries/README.md

 <p align="center">
 <img width="335" height="92" alt="Screenshot 2025-09-27 at 2 07 33 PM" src="https://github.com/user-attachments/assets/45683fc1-7de9-46fd-807c-5aa5f6de1a34" />

+### Problem 4: Who are the employees who earn higher than the company average?

 Find all employees who have a Salary that is above the company-wide average Salary.